Vicarious liquidation

 a.
 Facts

-In the case of vicarious liquidation, the withholding tax situation with respect to a Swiss company is improved analogously to the old reserves practice by selling the Swiss corporation to a resident or to a foreign person with a better refund position.
-In contrast to the old reserves practice, however, vicarious liquidation does not require that the Swiss company have distributable non-operating funds at the time of the transfer.
-Rather, a refusal to reimburse the WHT under the title of vicarious liquidation requires that the economic objective of the transaction is not a sale of the company itself, but a sale of the company's assets .
-In other words, the sale of the company by means of a share deal can only be explained by the fact that the sale of the company is more optimal for the selling party from a withholding tax perspective than an asset deal.
-Possible indications for this assumption are a prompt liquidation of the Swiss company after the acquisition or if the sold company is a company ready for liquidation .
+In the case of a deputy liquidation, the withholding tax situation with regard to a Swiss company is improved in the same way as with the old reserves practice by selling the Swiss corporation to a resident or to a foreign person with a better refund position.
+However, in contrast to the practice of old reserves, the proxy liquidation does not require the Swiss company to have distributable, non-operating funds at the time of the transfer.
+Rather, a refusal to reimburse WHT under the title of proxy liquidation presupposes that the economic objective of the transaction is not a sale of the company itself, but a sale of the company's assets .
+In other words, the sale of the company by means of a "share deal" can only be explained by the fact that the sale of the company is more optimal for the seller party from a withholding tax perspective than an "asset deal".
+Possible indications for this assumption are a prompt liquidation of the Swiss company after the acquisition or if the company sold is ready for liquidation .

 International tax consultancy